-I’ve been fortunate to have my pieces played by some terrific ensembles and musicians, such as the Quintet of the Americas, the Aspen Contemporary Ensemble, pianist Ian Hobson, pianist Margaret Kampmeier, violist Rudolf Haken, cellist Scott Kluksdahl, and cellist Mimi Hwang.
+I’ve been fortunate to have my pieces played by some terrific ensembles and musicians, such as the Quintet of the Americas, the Aspen Contemporary Ensemble, the American Wild Ensemble, pianist Ian Hobson, pianist Margaret Kampmeier, violist Rudolf Haken, cellist Scott Kluksdahl, cellist Mimi Hwang, and hornist Peter Kurau.

 My music is very much grounded in the “common practice”—classical and Romantic music.
 At the same time, it’s nothing that an 18th- or 19th-century composer could have written.
 Popular music has been a huge influence—rock rhythms and chord progressions.
 And there are bits of West African rhythm, neo-classicism, and things that I think (I hope) you won’t have heard anywhere.